Built To Sustain

 - The Louisiana Wind Energy Hub at UNO accelerated the growth of the state’s wind energy industry by supporting research, spurring new technologies, and supplying training professionals

-- In April of 2024, the U.S. Interior Secretary set out a schedule for up to 12 wind energy lease sales through 2028, including three in the Gulf of Mexico
+- The U.S. Interior Secretary set out a schedule for up to 12 wind energy lease sales through 2028, including three in the Gulf of Mexico

 (1) CRCL OYSTER SHELL RECYCLING PROGRAM Reef, (2) CRCL OYSTER SHELL RECYCLING PROGRAM Wetlands, (3) Glass Half Full, (4) RECYCLE DAT!, (5) RECYCLE DAT!